Sport Sciences and Motor Control

-By the time students obtain their Bachelor's degree, they will have consolidated their basic scientific know-how and acquired a general knowledge and a broader vision of their subject.
-They will have developed an ability to synthesize information and apply a critical way of thinking, which will enable them to pursue their studies at a more advanced, specialised level by taking a Master's degree.
+By the time students obtain their bachelor's degree, they will have consolidated their basic scientific know-how and acquired a general knowledge and a broader vision of their subject.
+They will have developed an ability to synthesise information and apply a critical way of thinking, which will enable them to pursue their studies at a more advanced, specialised level by taking a master's degree.
 Moreover, they will have acquired know-how in a variety of codified or non-codified motor skills in the different fields of activity.

 «Health - Performance - Research» orientation:

 The general subject knowledge and methodology that students acquire equip them for a variety of careers in the field of health, training or research.
 The basic training that this specialisation affords in fundamental subjects, biomedical sciences and the science of movement and sports opens the door to more advanced studies, notably a master's degree in sport sciences with a specialisation in «Health and Research», and from there to a career in:

 - Research in the science of movement and sports;